 The Anderson School District Five Educational Foundation was created in the year 2000 with the approval of the District Board of Trustees.
 The Foundation is a 501(c) (3) organization and can accept tax-deductible charitable donations to support programs outside of federal and state government funds.
 The Foundation is governed by an eight-member Board of Directors, all serving on a volunteer basis.
 They are joined by the Anderson School District Five's Teacher of the Year as well as three ex-officio members who are employees of Anderson Five, and an ex-officio A5 Board Member.

-District Five Homeless Program – This program provides for homeless students using funding from both the federal McKinney-Vento Homeless Assistance Act and from private donations.
-The Foundation handles the private, corporate, and foundational funds received from Wal-Mart, The Abney Foundation, Allstate, churches, fundraising events, and other private donations.
-Money from private donations is used for homeless and needy students and their families when McKinney funds cannot be used due to guidelines tied to the federal grant monies.
-Some of the ways this money has been used include city bus passes, clothes for non-school-age or non-District homeless children, and food.
-Last year, the district aided a total of 201 students through this program.
+District Five Homeless and Needy Students Program – These programs provide for students in need using funds from both the federal McKinney-Vento Homeless Assistance Act and from private donations.
+The Foundation distributes funds received from Wal-Mart, The Abney Foundation, Allstate, churches, fundraising events, and other private donors.
+Money from private donations is used for homeless and needy students and their families when McKinney-Vento funds cannot be used due to guidelines tied to the federal grant.
+Some of the ways this money has been used include city bus passes, clothes for non-school-age or non-District homeless children, temporary housing, and food.
+Each year, the district helps provide for the needs of more than 200 students through this program.

 Bosch – Anderson Institute of Technology – This program supports the Anderson Institute of Technology for additional equipment in the incubator labs that students use to learn the machinery they might encounter as future employees of Bosch.

 First Quality Vex Robotics – This program supports the costs associated with children's participation in robotics programs and competitions.

 Teacher Grants – This program awards teachers with funds to use for the purchase of supplies and other supplementary materials to enhance instruction.
 Teachers must apply with a project in mind that supports standards of learning set forth by the South Carolina Department of Education.

 Bosch Community Fund Teacher Grants – This program awards teachers with funds to use for STEM projects in their classrooms.
-STEM projects are Science, Technology, Engineering and Math based.
+STEM projects are Science, Technology, Engineering and Math related.

 Overcoming Adversity Scholarship – This program helps students achieve their goal of higher education through attendance, intervention, and recovery.
 The program awards a scholarship to a senior that has participated in this program.
 Other reward incentives are provided to eligible students in the program.

-Other Programs – Michelin and Arthrex donations to Anderson Institute of Technology, Anderson County Donation for Flags for ROTC, No Kids Hungry initiative and various scholarships for high school seniors.
+Other Programs – Anderson County Donation for Flags for ROTC, No Kids Hungry initiative and various scholarships for high school seniors.